Where is British Airways parking its planes during the coronavirus pandemic?

 So while a number of BA’s flights aren’t currently operating, where is it putting all of those wide-body planes?
 Turns out that most of them are being stored in Cardiff or right at BA’s base at Heathrow.
 Let’s dive into it.

 British Airways Airbus A380

-The airline has 12 A380s in its fleet.
-The majority of which are split between the airline’s home base at London Heathrow and Châteauroux, France.
-More specifically, seven of the airline’s A380s are parked at Châteauroux Airport (CHR), and five of them are parked at London Heathrow (LHR).
+The airline has 12 A380s in its fleet, which have remained grounded for the duration of the pandemic.
+All of the superjumbos are split between the airline’s home base at London Heathrow and Châteauroux, France.
+More specifically, eight of the airline’s A380s are parked at Châteauroux Airport (CHR), and four of them are parked at London Heathrow (LHR).

 British Airways Boeing 777

-The most 777s are currently parked at London Heathrow (LHR) with a total of 22.
-An additional 14 777s have been stored at London Gatwick Airport (LGW).
-Finally, a total of seven 777s have been stored at Cardiff (CWL).
+The most 777s are currently parked at Cardiff (CWL) with a total of eight.
+An additional six 777s have been stored at London Gatwick Airport (LGW), and a total of five 777s are at Heathrow (LHR).

 British Airways Boeing 787